 A Case of Mismanaged Priorities

 Through an obvious pursuit of e-cig regulation, the FDA is effectively limiting the number of options available to cigarette smokers who might otherwise quit.
 The fact that the FDA possesses the authority necessary to control or ban tobacco cigarettes, a known cause of death, but continues to allow their distribution is perplexing.
 Even more confounding, however, is the level of intolerance the FDA apparently harbors regarding the sale and use of electronic cigarettes.
 They state that, because e-cigarettes have not yet been proven safe, they should not be made available to the public.
-Tobacco cigarettes, however, have been irrefutably proven unsafe and are still on the shelves of every corner station in the country.
+Tobacco cigarettes, however, have been irrefutably proven unsafe and are still on the shelves of every corner store in the country.

 The fact that the FDA and other organizations, ostensibly concerned with the health of the population, are more willing to spend millions of tax dollars in an effort to ban vapor products than to uncover the truth has repeatedly disappointed the vaping community and those who support it.
 Though legal issues regarding the regulation of vapor products under the Tobacco Control Act continue to evolve, the general consensus seems to remain the same.
 Smokers who have successfully made the switch to electronic cigarettes plan to keep defending their right to a tobacco alternative and spreading the word among family, friends and coworkers.
 With enough support from informed, intelligent consumers, perhaps even the FDA will take notice.